arko05roy/kaido-markets/build.md

 **Goal:** **Milestone 3 — Mainnet / "UX readiness."** Ship it.

 User stories:
-- *As anyone, I can play 1-USDC ChartGuessr on Stellar mainnet.*
+- *As anyone, I can trade on a live distribution market on Stellar mainnet with real USDC.*
 - *As anyone, I can see at least one non-crypto market (election margin or box office) created and resolved end to end via a T1/T2 resolver on mainnet.*
 - *As an external party, I have created a market with my own resolver on mainnet.*
 - *As the team, we have a written legal opinion for the launch jurisdiction; geofencing + ToS are live.*